netzmacht/contao-toolkit/docs/view/templates.rst

 Since toolkit supports template helpers creating a template would require to pass all registered helpers to a template.
 Using the template renderer makes it easy.
 You don't have to worry about any helpers.

-.. hint:: Right now the Symfony templating engine is wrapped.
-Due of the deprecation of the templating support in Symfony 5 you should not rely on it.
-It get's removed

 .. _template-helpers:

 Helpers